KnowledgeAI/KnowledgeAI.github.io/_pages/call.md

 - Benchmarks for compositional generalization
 - Data visualization to study compositionality

 We also welcome submissions from researchers working on related topics such as neural program synthesis, program induction, and concept learning.

 # Instructions

 Submissions should be in the form of a 7-page papers (+2-page references) for proceeding articles or a 2-page abstract for posters/demonstrations, and should be formatted according to the conference’s guidelines (https://www.ijcai.org/authors_kit).
 Accepted papers will be presented at the workshop and included in a workshop proceeding, unless opted out by the authors.

+The review will be double-blind, so please keep your submission(s) anonymous.
+The accepted papers have the option to be archival (i.e. included in the proceeding) or non-archival (i.e. only hosted in the website).
+The archival papers should be sufficiently original and not published in another venue or journal.
+The non-archival papers can be relevant work presented or published in another venue or journal.

 All accepted papers and extended abstracts will be presented as posters.
 The program committee will select a few papers for oral presentation.
 There will be a poster session during the scheduled coffee breaks to facilitate and spark discussions amongst attendees.